jobdoh/jobdoh.github.io/terms.md

     Regardless of the length of the Task Duration, the calculation of the Conversion Fee from temporary to permanent (12% of total annual remuneration) is based on 12-months remuneration.
 Please note that any Tasker presented to, and placed in Client remains a Company Tasker from the date of introduction to Client.

     Clients are required to pay the Platfrom the relevant Service fee within five business days upon completion of each Task.
-Failing that, the Platform will impose a 15% outstanding payment charge on all past due amounts.
+Failing that, the Platform will impose a 15% outstanding payment surcharge on all past due amounts.

 4.  **Release**